-Some credit unions are small, hyper-local unions based on common connections, while others reach nationwide with thousands of participants.
-When looking at a credit union vs. a bank, both institutions offer many of the same products like checking accounts or mortgages.
+Some credit unions are small, hyper-local unions based on common connections like belonging to the same church or living in the same area, while others are national with thousands of participants.
+They offer many of the same products as banks, like checking accounts or mortgages.
 However, you’ll typically see more favorable rates and requirements from a credit union than from a big bank.
 Credit unions also tend to incorporate financial counseling and education.
 This is made easier by having fewer members than a bank does customers.

 How Do Credit Unions Work?

-Credit unions are owned and operated by their participants.
+Credit unions are owned and operated by their members, who must typically meet certain qualifications to join.
 Members pool their money, creating a source for loans and other financial products.
 So in a sense, one person’s deposit becomes another member’s mortgage.
-As a non-profit organization, any excess funds can even be paid back to members as dividends.
-These practices strengthen the community feel that already exists with credit unions since you typically have to meet a certain qualification to become a member.
+As a not-for-profit organization, it may pay back any excess profits to members as dividends.

-The funds held at a credit union are insured by the National Credit Union Administration (NCUA) instead of the FDIC.
-This applies to federally chartered unions, or FCUs.
-Credit unions that aren’t federally chartered are held accountable to state banking laws or covered with private insurance.
+While the FDIC insures bank deposits, it is the National Credit Union Administration (NCUA) that insures federally chartered credit union funds.
+State-chartered credit unions are held accountable to state banking laws or covered with private insurance.

 Pros of Credit Unions

-A huge advantage to credit unions lies in their non-profit structure, which means they don’t have to pay corporate income tax on earnings.
-That frees up credit unions to concentrate their funds more towards daily operations, better services and lower costs for members.
+A huge advantage of credit unions lies in their not-for-profit structure, which means they don’t have to pay corporate income tax on earnings.
+That allows credit unions to put more of their funds towards daily operations, better services and lower costs for members.

-If you’re looking to save more money, credit unions might be the way to go.
-They tend to offer higher-earning interest rates on savings accounts, lower rates on loans and minimal fees for their services.
-These seemingly small differences add up, offering credit union members with a big advantage.
+If you’re looking to save more money, credit unions may be the way to go.
+They tend to offer higher interest rates on savings accounts, lower rates on loans and minimal fees for their services.
+These seemingly small differences can add up, boosting credit union members’ balances.

-In addition to better-priced products, you’ll also find more of a personalized, community feel at a credit union.
-To join a credit union, you often have to be a part of a certain community, from religious groups to your workplace.
-Many find that you’re treated as a member of a community rather than another customer.
-Plus, you’ll have the ability to run for the union’s board of directors and vote towards decisions, giving you more control.
+In addition to better-priced products, you’ll find more of a personalized, community feel at a credit union.
+To join a credit union, you often have to be a part of a certain community, often through a church, school, neighborhood, employer – or relative who is a member.
+Many who join credit unions like feeling valued as a community member rather than as a customer.
+Plus, they have the ability to run for the union’s board of directors and be part of the governing process.

 Cons of Credit Unions

-While credit unions offer a ton of benefits, membership does come with its drawbacks as well.
+While credit unions offer many benefits, membership does come with some drawbacks.
 Right off the bat, credit unions don’t have the same kind of budgets as big banks do.
 If you’re a business owner or need more specific financial products, a credit union may not offer what you need due to its limited funding.
 You can usually find most of the same services and products, but fewer options for each.

 Many members find that their credit union falls especially short in their credit card offerings.
 Credit unions have limited rewards, so you probably won’t earn the same amount of cash back, miles or points rewards as you would with a bank’s card.
 If you’re used to scoring serious perks and major discounts, you may be disappointed if you switch to a credit union.